 Carving Halloween pumpkins is a storied tradition in my household.
-There’s nothing better than getting the whole family together (and sometimes the whole neighborhood when we throw a carving party!).
-We take turns scooping out the goopy insides and carving our favorite Jack-o’-Lanterns.
+There's nothing better than getting the whole family together (and sometimes the whole neighborhood when we throw a carving party!) sharing pumpkin carving ideas.
+We take turns scooping out the goopy insides and carving our favorite spooky Jack-o'-Lanterns.

 The only problem?
 I hate waste, and throwing away all those pumpkin guts is totally wasteful.
 So what can we do to recycle all that pumpkin flesh?
 Are there any pumpkin hacks that use leftover fresh pumpkin?
 Here's how to use your raw pumpkin guts in 11 different delicious and nifty ways.

 There are a gajillion fall-themed recipes using pumpkin puree, so why not make your own?
 All you need to do is separate the seeds from the guts after removing them from the pumpkin with a carving tool and blend them in the food processor until they're smooth.
 You can even do this without using a carved pumpkin and instead buy a small pumpkin to use.

 Store the guts in the freezer, seeds and all, after your pumpkin-carving fun.
 When you have enough vegetable scraps saved up, make a delicious from-scratch vegetable broth to use at your Halloween party as a base for a soup.

 If veggie stock isn't your thing, frozen pumpkin works really well when infused into store-bought chicken broth.
 This is one of those great ideas you'll thank yourself for when you're out of stock and a recipe calls for it.